atomicjolt/scry/README.md

 ```

 ### Optional
-If different file names are desired, in the `scry.yml` add the file names.
+If different log file names are desired, in the `scry.yml` add the file names.
 This is the default configuration:
 ```yml
 :export_generation_good: export_generation_good.txt